sahilnaphade/FlexPushdownDB-exp/README.md

 #### To set up the system locally to develop:

-1. Clear `resources/config/cluster_ips`.
-2. Install required dependency.
+1. Install required dependency.
 For Ubuntu, `./tools/project/bin/ubuntu-prerequisites.sh`.
 For other Linux OS or Mac OS, required dependencies listed in `tools/project/bin/ubuntu-prerequisites.sh` have to be manually installed.
 3. Set `RESOURCE_PATH` of `fpdb-calcite/java/main/resources/config/exec.conf` to the path of `resources`.
 3. Build the system `./resources/script/build.sh`.